Jkirvesmaki/MongoDBOhte/README.md

-## Simple app for worker management
+## Simple app made with MERN stack and react classes

-Made with MERN stack
+Made for a school project to learn class based React.